Roses Are Red. Violets Are Blue. My Tech Needs to Know… What Are You Up To?

 1. Create a Shared Calendar on your iPhone

 I apologize if this shocks you, but I am about to describe how my wife and I have been coordinating our family’s schedule for the past three years since our little boy was born.

 At dinner, we take out our iPhones and open up our calendar apps for the upcoming week.

 We discuss our upcoming family events to ensure we’re both on the same page.

 Each of us then adds in the requisite events into our personal calendars.

 Tap, tap, tap, tap, delete, delete, tap, tap.

 While this antiquated process facilitates a nice conversation about what’s going on in our busy lives, it’s totally unnecessary from a calendar-syncing perspective.

-To upgrade this analog technique, all you need to do is simply create a new family ‘shared calendar’ in iCal and then invite your partner to join it via email.
+To upgrade this analog technique, all you need to do is simply create a new family ‘shared calendar’ and then invite your partner to join it via email.